 The diagnosis and possible treatment of subclinical hypothyroidism remains a controversial subject in medicine.
 While some doctors debate how to treat this problem, and further, if to treat it at all, some doctors are publishing research to suggest a connection between subclinical hypothyroidism and cardiovascular disease.

-A good example of these controversies are demonstrated in the opening paragraphs of a November 2019 study (1) titled: “Subclinical hypothyroidism and cardiovascular risk factors.”
-Here the authors write:
+A good example of these controversies are demonstrated in the opening paragraphs of new and recent research.

 “Thyroid hormones have multiple effects on lipid metabolism as well as on the cardiovascular system function.
 These negative cardiovascular effects have long been recognized in overt hypothyroidism but can be reversed by treatment with levothyroxine.